Vantiq/vantiq-extension-sources/nlpAssembly/doc/natlang.md

 #### System Entities
 There are a number of entities that are defined as part of the Vantiq NLS.
 These may, of course, be used as part of the custom application.
 These entities are described below.
-It is important to note the following.
+It is important to note the following:
 Natural language processing is imprecise.
 Consequently, the entities returned can vary from exactly what would be expected.
 Thus, it is important to have some flexibility in the interpretation to handle these inconsistencies.